-Remember: whatever your reason for business financing application, your investors will question you about it.
+Remember: whatever your reasons are for a business financing application, your investors will question you about it.
 Make sure you can explain your reasoning eloquently.

-Asking for too little will create working capital problems and might make your company financials suffer.
+Asking for too little will create cash flow problems and may make your company financials suffer.
 Asking for too much makes you look as if you haven’t done the necessary research.
-Worse, investors may think you lack credibility.
+Investors may even think you lack credibility and experience.

-Obviously, investors and financial institutions will want to know if you can repay the money.
-Otherwise why would they bother?
-So make sure you have healthy cash flow and solid financial figures.
+Any sensible financial institution or investor will want to know if you can make repayments.
+So make sure you have a healthy cash flow and solid financial figures.

 It’s very likely that you will be asked for your company’s balance sheets, income statements, cash flow statements, and bank statements so that your lenders can assess the financial health of your business.

 Take the time to create accurate projections.
-Try to create a repayment plan as well.
+Try to create a debt repayment plan as well.

 Related to number 3, investors and financial institutions will want to know all about your credit history.
 They want to ensure that you can repay the money.